wharfkit/website/src/lib/docs/Antelope/Struct.md

 Within the `tsconfig.json` in your project, one thing that is required is the use of `"experimentalDecorators": true`.
 An example of this can be found in [Unicove's tsconfig.json](https://github.com/greymass/unicove/blob/c98183514bb919719ac46fa97aa931c9d3998152/tsconfig.json#L19) file.

 Another flag that may be required depending on configuration is the `"useDefineForClassFields": true`.
-You know you'll need this one if you define a `Struct`, and attempt to use it, and all of the values within it come back as `undefined`.
+You'll know you need this one if you define a `Struct`, attempt to use it, and all the values within it come back as `undefined`.